Join

 Be clear on your goal.
 Be realistic about what’s required.
 Be deliberate in whom you choose.

-You’re shaping the organisation’s future direction, performance, and sustainability.
+You are not just buying a service; you’re shaping the organisation’s future direction, performance, and sustainability.

 Key takeaways for success: clarify outcomes, invest realistically, ensure internal alignment, value genuine consultant partnership, and view consulting as a future-focused investment.